-BTS’ “Seredipity” Teases September Comeback And It’s Way Different From Their Previous Trailerts!
+BTS’ ‘Seredipity’ Teases September Comeback And It’s Way Different From Their Previous Trailers!

 — BTS_official (@bts_bighit) September 2, 2017

 The upcoming mini-album has also topped charts on Amazon.
-Love Yourself: Her shot to number one on Amazon’s CDs & Vinyl Best Sellers list in the United States, just three hours after Big Hit Entertainment announced that it was available on the platform.
-This put them ahead of Taylor Swift and the soundtrack for Guardians Of The Galaxy 2, Soompi notes.
+Love Yourself: Her shot to No. 1 on Amazon’s CDs & Vinyl Best Sellers list in the United States, just three hours after Big Hit Entertainment announced that it was available on the platform.
+This put them ahead of Taylor Swift and the soundtrack for Guardians of the Galaxy Vol. 2, Soompi notes.
 This is the first time that BTS has made an album available for pre-order on Amazon for their fans in the United States.
 Any sales made on Amazon will count towards BTS’ chart placements on Hanteo, Gaon, and Billboard.

 [#꾸기생일ㅊㅋ]